Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Debugging.md

 ## Connecting a Player

 >NOTE: The input debugger connection to the player is still being worked on.
-At the moment, is is still unstable and unreliable.
+At the moment, it is still unstable and unreliable.

 >NOTE: At the moment, debugging input in players is restricted to seeing devices and events from connected players.
 There is no support yet for seeing other input-related data from players.